It’s been awhile since we last talked. And I know you’re busy. But I have something I’d like to ask, if you have a second.

 The thing is, I don’t know exactly what you are, God.
 In fact, I don’t even know if that’s your real name.
 But I know that you’re a something.
 A good something.
-I know that no matter how messed up this world gets, you give a damn about us.
+I know that no matter how messed up this world gets—pardon my French—you give a damn about us.

 I know this.
+I know this so thoroughly I’d stake my life on it.
 Even though I often forget it.

 You have no reason to hear a word I say.
 Believe me, I understand that.
-After all, you’re making sunrises and spinning solar systems; I live in a trailer.
+After all, you’re making sunrises and spinning solar systems; whereas I grew up in trailers.

-But please accept this whatever-you-call-it prayer from a man who doesn’t have any formal training on talking to you.
+But please accept this whatever-you-call-it prayer from an uncultured, uncivilized man who doesn’t have any formal training on talking to you.
 Forgive me for times when I haven’t enjoyed my own life enough.

 And let that kid play baseball, God.
 I mean it.